You are currently viewing Covering All the Details about Patent Ductus Arteriosus

 The Causes for Patent Ductus Arteriosus

 The exact cause is unknown.
-What is known till date is that PDA happens to be a congenital heart defect that occurs when the ductus arteriosus, a small blood vessel that connects the pulmonary artery to the aorta in a developing fetus, fails to close after birth.
+What is known to date is that PDA happens to be a congenital heart defect that occurs when the ductus arteriosus, a small blood vessel that connects the pulmonary artery to the aorta in a developing fetus, fails to close after birth.
 Normally, the ductus arteriosus closes within a few days of birth, allowing blood to flow from the aorta to the body and from the pulmonary artery to the lungs.

 Risk Factors Associated with Patent Ductus Arteriosus